 Automatically Starting Plank

 If you followed the steps at the beginning of the article, Plank should be active on your desktop.
 However, it won’t show up on a reboot.
-To fix this, open up the Startup Applications menu in the settings manager.
+To fix this, open the Startup Applications menu in the settings manager.
 From there, look for Plank in your list of applications (they’re sorted alphabetically).

 Now if you restart your desktop session, you won’t have to manually start the dock up.

 The Cinnamon desktop needs a bit more tweaking than other desktops.
-Open up System Settings > Appearance > Themes.
+Open System Settings > Appearance > Themes.
 You’ll be presented with a few theme options.
 Change everything but the Icons and Mouse Pointer entries to macOS-Sierra-master.
 Then, change the Icons entry to use GnomeYosemiteIcons-master.

 For some final touches, you can change your wallpaper to something more Mac-like.
-Open up the Backgrounds setting, then add the ~/.themes/macOS-Sierra-master folder as a new background directory.
+Open the Backgrounds setting, then add the ~/.themes/macOS-Sierra-master folder as a new background directory.
 You may have to show hidden folders to see it.

 Arguably, it’s the Cinnamon desktop that comes closest to the macOS feel.